Doreen970/INTERNSAVY/README.md

 # INTERNSAVY
-This is a repository for all my project tasks while undergoing internsavy internship program.
+This is a project for a blog site using Django.
+I have used Django for backend and bootstrap for frontend.